resheku/my-awesome/README.md

 - [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Cloud-native search engine for observability.
 An open-source alternative to Datadog, Elasticsearch, Loki, and Tempo.
 - [rathole-org/rathole](https://github.com/rathole-org/rathole) - A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
 An alternative to frp and ngrok.
 - [rcoh/angle-grinder](https://github.com/rcoh/angle-grinder) - Slice and dice logs on the command line
-- [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - infrastructure for long-lived, in-memory processes called Actors.
+- [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors: long-lived, in-memory processes.
 It's what you reach for when you hit the limitations of HTTP, databases, or queues.
 - [rust-lang/rustup](https://github.com/rust-lang/rustup) - The Rust toolchain installer
 - [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.
 - [ruuda/rcl](https://github.com/ruuda/rcl) - A reasonable configuration language